discentem/kickstart_salt/README.md

 ### Usage Guide (Google Compute Engine)

-To bootstrap a new Compute Engine VM with kickstart-salt, you just need to provide a few Google Compute Engine metadata keys: `startup-script`, `dns`, and `kickstart_salt_args`.
+To bootstrap a new Compute Engine VM with kickstart-salt, you just need to provide two Google Compute Engine metadata keys: `startup-script` and `kickstart_salt_args`.
+You may also optionally provide `dns`.

 ##### startup-script